top of page

 Frequently Asked Questions

-What's the sound difference between 3D Blackwood and 3D Mahogany?
+What is the sound difference between 3D Blackwood and 3D Mahogany?

 How do 3D materials compare to traditional materials?